Peer Review

 Review criteria for Forum papers

-1. Factual statements need to be scientifically proven: All factual statements, propositions, and analytical causal relations that are mentioned in the manuscript need to be scientifically proven.
-However, ideas, concepts, and relationships may be unusual and innovative.
+1. Scholarly quality: All factual statements, propositions, and causal relations that are mentioned in the manuscript need to be based on scientific insights, evidence or well-documented experience.
+However, the ideas, concepts, and relationships proposed may be unusual and innovative.

-4. Clear statements with a provocative or inquisitive character: The Forum aims to encourage a deeper reflection on a subject, and aims to motivate readers to react and respond to the articles.
-Frequently, we deliberately try to find articles that give pros and cons.
-The ideal article is an article that has a provocative message, that is based on good science, and that explains its argumentation in a way that is easy to follow.
+5. Clear statements with a provocative or inquisitive character: The Forum aims to encourage deeper reflection on a subject, to spark debate, and to motivate readers to react and respond.
+Frequently, we try to find Forum articles that give pros and cons.

 Please consider as well the >guidelines for reviewers of Forum papers (pdf)